bet4a/d3wiki/Geo-Paths.md

 * [ColorBrewer](http://colorbrewer2.org) - color scales for maps.
 * [PostGIS](http://postgis.refractions.net/) - a geospatial database.

 The primary mechanism for displaying geographic data is [d3.geo.path](#path).
-In many ways, this class is similar to [d3.svg.line](SVG-Shapes#line): given a geometry or feature object, it generates the path data string suitable for the "d" attribute of an SVG path element.
+In many ways, this class is similar to [d3.svg.line](SVG-Shapes#line) and the other SVG shape generators: given a geometry or feature object, it generates the path data string suitable for the "d" attribute of an SVG path element.

 <a name="path" href="#path">#</a> d3.geo.<b>path</b>()